Nick Yarris: Prosecution, conviction, and exoneration

-Post-exoneration activities and personal life
+Post-exoneration activities, lawsuit, and personal life

 Following his exoneration and release, Yarris protested once a week outside the District Attorney's Office, demanding that the DNA samples be submitted to the FBI database to find Craig's real rapists and killers.
+Yarris sued the Delaware County District Attorney's Office in federal court for malicious prosecution, and the case eventually settled for $4 million in 2008.

-The next year, he moved to the UK, where Yarris worked with Reprieve, married and had a daughter.
-Following a divorce, he married his third wife, also from the UK.
+In 2005, Yarris moved to the UK, where he worked with Reprieve, married and had a daughter.
+(He had eventually divorced the prison visitor-volunteer who married him while he was incarcerated.)
+Following a second divorce, he married his third wife, also from the UK.
 The couple then moved back to the United States.
 Following another divorce, Yarris returned to the UK and married for a fourth time, moving from Somerset to Oregon.
 The couple separated in February 2021.
-Yarris was arrested roughly a week after.
-He pled guilty to criminal mistreatment and theft, leading to a month in jail and a sentence of two years' probation in Curry County, Oregon.

-Yarris sued the Delaware County District Attorney's Office in federal court for malicious prosecution, and the case eventually settled for $4 million in 2008.
-Having failed to make provision for his long-term support from the settlement of the civil case, as of 2021 Yarris was unemployed and living in a trailer in Oregon.

 Writings

 Yarris is the author of the death row memoir Seven Days to Live (2008) (later reissued as The Fear of 13).
-He has also published books titled The Kindness Approach (2017), My Journey Through Her Eyes (2017) and Monsters and Madmen (2018) (experiences on death row at the since-decommissioned SCI Pittsburgh).
+He has also self-published books titled The Kindness Approach (2017), My Journey Through Her Eyes (2017), Monsters and Madmen (2018) (experiences on death row at the since-decommissioned SCI Pittsburgh), and Mind Your Heart, Nick Yarris (2024) (a memoir of the 20 years since his exoneration).

-Film and television coverage
+Film, stage, online and television coverage

 Yarris is one of the exonerees profiled in the award-winning documentary, After Innocence (2005).
 He is also the subject and protagonist-narrator of David Sington's documentary The Fear of 13 released in 2015.
+Another documentary, featuring Yarris and two other exonerees, titled Life After Death, directed by Lior Geller, was in post-production as of 2024.
 Yarris appeared on The Joe Rogan Experience on September 11, 2018, talking at length about his life story.
-The Yarris case was explored in a two-part interview for the December 11, 2019 episode (Season 9) of the podcast,Wrongful Conviction with Jason Flom, and was the subject of the June 17, 2019 episode of CNN/HLN's Death Row Stories, "A Prison of His Own" (Season 4, Episode 3).
+The Yarris case was explored in a two-part interview for the December 11, 2019 episode (Season 9) of the podcast, Wrongful Conviction with Jason Flom, and was the subject of the June 17, 2019 episode of CNN/HLN's Death Row Stories, "A Prison of His Own" (Season 4, Episode 3).
+An extended interview, edited to highlight Yarris's talent as a first-person storyteller, appeared in February 2023 on filmmaker and photographer Mark Laita's widely-watched YouTube channel, Soft White Underbelly.
+A stage play based on the Sington documentary, written by Lindsey Ferrentino and starring Adrien Brody as Yarris, opened in October 2024 at the Donmar Warehouse in London.